Bohr-Sommerfeld profile surgeries and Disk Potentials: Construction of the Bohr-Sommerfeld Profile Surgery

 \end{defn}

-\begin{defn}[Conjugate of admissible curve] For any admissible curve, a conjugate curve is any curve $\widetilde {\gamma} $ such that \begin{itemize} \item the curves match near the ends, i.e. \item the concatenated path $\gamma \# {\wt \gamma}\inv $ has winding number one in $\bC^*$, i.e.
+\begin{defn}[Conjugate of an admissible curve] For any admissible curve $\gamma$, a conjugate of that curve is any curve $\widetilde {\gamma} $ such that \begin{itemize} \item the curves match near the ends, i.e. \item the concatenated path $\gamma \# {\wt \gamma}\inv $ has winding number one in $\bC^*$, i.e.

 \end{itemize}

 \end{defn}